axienjii/matlab_demos/README.md

 -How to export figures, choose image formats, use transparency, create publication-quality figures, use a standard template of image settings, edit in Adobe Illustrator.

+To get started, refer to the document titled,'Matlab tips 050417.pdf'